leoarnold/puppet-cups/README.md

 * `service_manage`:  Whether to manage services at all.
 Defaults to `true`.

 * `service_names`: A name or an array of names of all CUPS services to be managed.
-  OS dependent defaults apply.
+Defaults to `cups`.

 * `web_interface`:  Boolean value to enable or disable the server's web interface.